Big Ten conference bans Michigan football head coach Jim Harbaugh from sidelines over sign-stealing violations | KRDO

 “I do not condone or tolerate anyone doing anything illegal or against the NCAA rules,” Harbaugh said.
 “No matter what program or organization that I have led throughout my career, my instructions and awareness of how we scout opponents have always been firmly within the rules.”

-The University of Michigan said in a statement on Friday it intended, along with Harbaugh, to seek a court order to prevent the Big Ten’s disciplinary action from taking effect.
+The emergency motion lists the Big Ten Conference and Commissioner Tony Petitti as defendants.
+CNN has not been able to obtain a copy of the motion.

+It was not immediately clear when the court would rule on the temporary restraining order request, or whether the motion would have any effect on the ban.

-The university said it was “dismayed” at Big Ten commissioner Tony Petitti’s “rush to judgment” of assessing penalties before an investigation has been completed.
+The university said it was “dismayed” at Big Ten commissioner Tony Petitti’s “rush to judgment.”

 “Like all members of the Big Ten Conference, we are entitled to a fair, deliberate and thoughtful process to determine the full set of facts before a judgment is rendered,” the school said.